Updated May 2022

 There’s Good News, Though

-In cases other than emergencies, the universe gives us time to prepare for difficult or testing situations.
+Fortunately, the universe gives us time to prepare for difficult or testing situations in cases other than emergencies.

 And in the case of motorcycle touring, an impromptu breakdown is such an event.
 Especially if it happens in a remote location.
 And even more so if the sun is setting and the temperature is starting to drop.

-I don’t mind admitting that if I was to break down in the middle of nowhere, I wouldn’t have the faintest clue what to do.
+I don’t mind admitting that if I was to break down in the middle of nowhere, I wouldn’t have the faintest clue what to do – I’m just not mechanically minded.

 Why The Hell Do I Carry My Touring Motorcycle Tool Kit?